psiri/nixos-config/README.md

 ### Install or customize from a running NixOS system:

 1. Run `sudo nixos-rebuild switch --flake /tmp/dotfiles/.#<HOSTNAME>` to apply your system configuration.
     - Note: If you encounter an error, you may need to append the `--impure` flag
-1. (OPTIONAL) Run `home-manager switch --flake /tmp/dotfiles/.#USERNAME@<HOSTNAME>` to apply your home configuration.
+2. (OPTIONAL) If you don't have home-manager installed, run `nix shell '<home-manager>' -A install` to install using nix-shell
-    - If you don't have home-manager installed, try `nix shell nixpkgs#home-manager`.
+3. Run `home-manager switch --flake /tmp/dotfiles/.#USERNAME@<HOSTNAME>` to apply your home configuration via home-manager.